victorwokili/AWSProjects/InitialDBProject/readme.md

   i. db_server : this private server will be connected to the internet in order to update the latest packages

   ii. db2_server : this private server will not be connected to the internet but will be connected to the S3 AWS service only

+ For the Public Server:

+  i. bastion_server : should be able to connect the internet and have access to the db_server and db2_server

+  ii. web_server : should have apache installed

 ### **Naming Convention**